 How You Can Find Out if You Are Allergic to Guinea Pigs?

 First of all, it would be a lot easier for you if you have any kind of relative or friend that has a guinea pig.
 You can play with the little pet and see if you have any allergic reactions.
 If you seem to have, you can always see a doctor to give you advice.

-If you generally are a sensitive person (maybe you are allergic to particles of dust), that means that you are more likely to be allergic to anything, including guinea pigs.
-My advice is to introduce yourself to a guinea pig slowly the first time.
+If you generally are a sensitive person (maybe you are allergic to particles of dust), that means you are more likely to be allergic to anything, including guinea pigs.
+The finest thing to do is introduce yourself to a guinea pig slowly the first time.
 You may be allergic without even assuming you could ever be.

 Test yourself carefully as sudden exposure or exposure, in general, can cause anaphylactic shock (in extremely rare cases).

 What Should You Do if You’re Allergic to Guinea Pigs?

 Although some individuals are allergic to guinea pigs and other pets, this does not exclude you from owning one.
 Here are some things you can do to decrease allergens in your home:

 - It is not advisable to have the guinea pig cage in the bedroom.
 Make up some space for them.
 In this way, the allergy will not spread throughout the property.